100 iconic moments from music history

 Once an underground genre, grunge became mainstream when Nirvana released its second album, "Nevermind," in 1991.
 The lead single, "Smells Like Teen Spirit," was an unexpected success and helped the album reach the top of the charts.

-The singer covered the Dolly Parton tune "I Will Always Love You" in 1992 for the movie "The Bodyguard."
-The standout song would become one of the best love songs in history.
+Whitney Houston covered the Dolly Parton tune "I Will Always Love You" in 1992 for the movie "The Bodyguard."
+The standout song became one of the best love songs in history.

-The rapper released "Do**ystyle" in 1993.
-The album, which debuted in the top spot on the Billboard 200, would propel West Coast-style hip hop into a mainstream genre.
+The rapper Snoop Dog released "Do**ystyle" in 1993.
+The album, which debuted in the top spot on the Billboard 200, propelled West Coast-style hip-hop into a mainstream genre.

 Puff Daddy launches Bad Boy Entertainment